Edgar-Galan/organoid-profiler/README.md

 # install the kernel
 pip install ipykernel numpy

-# register the kernel; you can then select "orgprofiler" environment to run the Jupyter notebook
+# register the kernel; you can then select "organoidprofiler" environment to run the Jupyter notebook
-python -m ipykernel install --user --name=orgprofiler --display-name "Org Profiler"
+python -m ipykernel install --user --name=organoidprofiler --display-name "Org Profiler"
 ```

 # **In more details : what is this tool?**